 Date of Proposed Period of Support.
-Projects may begin on January 1, 2024 and conclude no later than December 31, 2025.
+Projects may begin on November 1, 2023, and conclude no later than October 31, 2025.
+Note that these dates are subject to change depending on when review meetings are scheduled.

 Funds Requested.
 Fill in the amounts requested for years 1 and 2.
 Total requests may not exceed \$150,000 in direct costs.
 A Facilities & Administration rate higher than 15 percent of direct costs is not allowable.